abc3/beamecho/README.md

 BeamEcho is a tool that can help you engage with the users of your iOS application.
 Imagine having a list of users stored in a PostgreSQL database, and you wish to send them targeted marketing messages or other communications.
 By adding your database as a "source" in BeamEcho, you can utilize SQL queries to send push notifications to specific segments of your audience.

-Consider a table named `demo_demo` with the following structure:
+Consider a table named `demo_table` with the following structure:

 | id | username     | device_token | current_level | last_visit          | inserted_at         | updated_at          |
 |----|--------------|--------------|---------------|---------------------|---------------------|---------------------|